On the $ \Gamma $-convergence of the Allen-Cahn functional with boundary conditions: Introduction

 This relationship is deeper as indicated in the De Giorgi conjecture (see \cite{DeGiorgi}) which states that the level sets of global entire solutions of the scalar Allen-Cahn equation that are bounded and strictly monotone with respect to $ x_n $, are hyperplanes if $ n \leq 8 $.
 The relationship with the Bernstein problem for minimal graphs is the reason why $ n \leq 8 $ appears in the conjecture.
 The $ \Gamma $-limit of the $ \varepsilon $-energy functional of the Allen-Cahn equation is a possible motivation behind the conjecture.

 In addition, Baldo in \cite{Baldo} and Fonseca and Tartar in \cite{FT} extended the $ \Gamma $-convergence analysis for the phase transition type problems to the vector case subject to a mass constraint and the limiting functional measures the perimeter of the interfaces separating the phases, and thus there is a relationship with the problem of minimizing partitions.
-In section 4 we analyze this in the set up of Dirichlet boundary conditions.
+In section 5 we analyze this in the set up of Dirichlet boundary conditions.
+Furthermore, the general vector-valued coupled case has been thoroughly studied in the works of Borroso-Fonseca and Fonseca-Popovici in \cite{BF} and \cite{FP} respectively.

+There are many other fundamental contributions on the subject, such as the works of Gurtin \cite{Gurtin,Gurtin2}, Gurtin and Matano \cite{GurtinMatano} on the Modica-Mortola functional and its connection with materials science, the work of Hutchingson and Tonegawa on the convergence of critical points in \cite{HT}, the work of Bouchitté \cite{Bouchitte} and of Cristoferi and Gravina \cite{CG} on space-dependent wells and extensions on general metric spaces in the work of Ambrosio in \cite{Ambrosio}.
+Several extensions to the non-local case and fractional setting have also been studied by Alberti-Bellettini in \cite{AB}, by Alberti-Bouchitté-Seppecher in \cite{ABS} and by Savin-Valdinoci in \cite{SV} among others.

 $ \\ $